docsforadobe/javascript-tools-guide/4 - User-Interface Tools/defining-behavior-with-event-callbacks-and-listeners.rst

 For example, suppose a dialog window contains a group which contains a button.
 A script registers an event handler function for the click event at the Window object, another handler at the group object, and a third handler at the button object (the actual target).
-When the user clicks the button, the Window object’s handler is called first (during the capture phase), then the button object’s handler (during the at-target phase).
+When the user clicks the button, the Window object's handler is called first (during the capture phase), then the button object's handler (during the at-target phase).
 Finally, ScriptUI calls the handler registered with the group object (during the bubble phase).
-If you register a handler at an ancestor object of the actual event target, you can specify the third argument to addEventListener(), so that the ancestor’s handler responds only in the capture phase, not in
+If you register a handler at an ancestor object of the actual event target, you can specify the third argument to addEventListener(), so that the ancestor's handler responds only in the capture phase, not in

 the bubbling phase.
 For example, the following click handler, registered with the parent dialog object, responds only in the capture phase: myDialog.addEventListener("click", handleAllItems, true);

-This value is false by default, so if it is not supplied, the handler can respond only in the bubbling phase when the object’s descendent is the target, or when the object is itself the target of the event (the at-target phase).
+This value is false by default, so if it is not supplied, the handler can respond only in the bubbling phase when the object's descendent is the target, or when the object is itself the target of the event (the at-target phase).
 To distinguish which of multiple registered handlers is being executed at any given time, the event object provides the eventPhase property, and the currentTarget property, which In the capture and bubbling